dwillis/building-with-llms-umd/docs/week5-project.md

 ## Optional: Automate your analysis

-As an optional step, write code that would take the results of several calls to LLMs to extract data and then automatically apply what you found above to produce a consensus result, with low confidence results flagged.
+Write code that would take the results of several calls to LLMs to extract data and then automatically apply what you found above to produce a consensus result, with low confidence results flagged.
 Eventually, you might want to develop a pipeline in which your code made several calls to LLMs to extract the data and then produce a consensus result.
 But for now, you might want to just use the files you already downloaded so as to avoid having to wait for the LLM queries each time you want to try running your code.
 It might be helpful to also produce summary statistics.

 It is likely that whatever you do to automate your analysis will be significantly customized for each datasource.